11.4 – Orthodox Economics and Policy Implications

 Step 2.
 Scroll down and locate Table B-63 in the Appendices.
 This table is titled “Changes in special consumer price indexes, 1960–2004.”

-Step 5.
-View the third column (labeled “Year to year”).
+Step 3.
+Copy the third column (labeled “Year to year” for ‘All Items’) into a spreadsheet program such as Excel.
 This is the inflation rate, measured by the percentage change in the Consumer Price Index.

 The Instability of the Phillips Curve